COMMON DENTAL & ORAL HEALTH CONCERNS

 It’s also very common for the canine teeth to be a deeper color that your front teeth, because they are thicker and stronger, for biting, and the extra enamel absorbs more light.

-If you want brighter, whiter teeth, Drs.
-Joe and Dori Columbus can recommend:
+If you want brighter, whiter teeth, Dr. Joe can recommend:

 - At-home bleaching kits that can bring your brightness up several shades over the course of six weeks or so.